prismformore/Multi-Task-Transformer/README.md

 # :tv: News
 :triangular_flag_on_post: **Updates**
-- :white_check_mark: July 17, 2022: First update with InvPT model trained on PASCAL-Context dataset!
+- :white_check_mark: July 18, 2022: Update with InvPT models trained on PASCAL-Context and NYUD-v2 dataset!

 # :grinning: Train your **InvPT**!